Karachi Grammar School: House system

-The house system was introduced in 1929, and the houses were originally known as A, B, and C; the following year the house names were changed to Napier, Frere, and Streeton, respectively.
+The school uses the houses; this was introduced in 1929.

 Leadership

 The school is currently led by Mr. Carl P. Lander, who serves as Principal and Chief Executive Officer.
 The school operates under the governance of a Board of Governors registered as a Society under the Societies Registration Act of 1860.
 The school maintains complete financial independence, receiving no grants from the government or any other external source.